EvansVan/Python-Ninjas-Fibonacci/README.md

 # Python-Ninjas-Fibonacci

-Simple code that asks user for input for number of terms that then returns the fibonacci sequence to this terms.
+Simple code that asks user for input for number of terms that then returns the fibonacci sequence to the nth terms.